Clergy & Staff

 Cantor Romalis has been a guiding light that has helped Temple Beth Tikvah embrace the diverse and enriching musical traditions of the Jewish people.
 He has created an extraordinary legacy that will continue to serve Temple Beth Tikvah’s congregation into the future.

-Cantor Erica can be reached via email: CantorErica@TempleBethTikvahNJ.org
+Cantor Kittner can be reached via email: CantorKittner@TempleBethTikvahNJ.org

 Our Staff